 Figure 13-5—Over-the-air FT protocol in an RSN

-The FTO and APFTR use the FT authentication sequence to specify the PMK-R1 security association and to provide values of SNonce and ANonce that enable a liveness proof, replay protection, and PTK separation.
+The FTO and APtarget(#15389) FTR use the FT authentication sequence to specify the PMK-R1 security association and to provide values of SNonce and ANonce that enable a liveness proof, replay protection, and PTK separation.
 This exchange enables a fresh PTK to be computed in advance of reassociation.
 The PTKSA is used to protect the subsequent reassociation transaction, including the optional RIC-Request.

 (…existing texts…)